 - the Director of the Department who is selected among professors and represents the department, maintains relations with the academic bodies and chairs the Department council instructing its work.

 Finally, universities can create liaison structures, for the organisation of the educational offer and student services.
 These structures, usually named ‘schools’ or ‘faculties’, have their own management structure that includes the Directors of the departments attached to them and representatives of the teaching staff and of students.
 Faculties can establish teacher-student committees for monitoring the activities.

 Higher education in fine arts, music and dance

 In the institutes of the Higher education for the fine arts, music and dance (Alta formazione artistica, musicale e coreutica – AFAM), the Director is responsible for the educational, scientific and artistic performance of the institution.
 The Director has legal representation for the matters within his/her competence, i.e. for collaborations and activities on behalf of third parties concerning teaching, research, testing and production.
-Directors are elected by the teaching staff of the institute.
+The Director is elected by the teaching staff of the institute.

-The President is the legal representative of the institutions (with the exception of the responsibilities of the Director).
-He or she is appointed by the Minister among a number of three persons designated by the Academic council, which is a board made up of the Director and students' and teachers' representatives.
+The President is the legal representative of the institutions (except for the matters under the responsibilities of the Director).
+The President is appointed by the Minister among a number of three candidates designated by the Academic council, which is a collegiate body made up of the Director and representatives of students and teachers.

 Contents revised: 19 May 2023